melchor629/Playbox.widget/README.md

 - Uses less CPU than original.
 - Uses a background service to detect song information.
 [See more](https://github.com/melchor629/Playbox.widget/blob/master/service/README.md)

  > Note for Mojave (10.14): the new permission system makes the background service to not have permission to access the play status of the players.
-When the service tryies to fetch the status, a system popup will show asking you if you allow the service to read the player status.
+When the service tries to fetch the status, a system popup will show asking you if you allow the service to read the player status.
 The app only queries the status player, but nothing more.

 # How to install